 Atelectasis is when the airways or air sacs in the lungs collapse or do not fully expand.
-Atelectasis is usually reversible.
-However, without medical care, it can lead to potentially fatal complications.
+Symptoms can include shallow breathing, coughing, and wheezing.
+Treatment may involve medications, breathing exercises, or surgery.

 In this article, we look at the types, causes, symptoms, diagnosis, treatment, and outlook of atelectasis.